Joe Biden's economic agenda is suddenly alive again. America could use the jobs - KESQ

 The December expectations fit right into the trend given Covid-19 infections continue to rise, states reimpose restrictions and weekly claims for unemployment benefits remain stubbornly high.

-The pandemic-sensitive sectors are more at risk to shed jobs again given the virus controlling measures across the country, Clark said.
+The pandemic-sensitive sectors are more at risk to shed jobs again, Clark said.
 On top of that, the retail sector also likely didn’t hire as many seasonal workers for the holidays.

-The more people fall into that category, the more it will weigh down America’s economy recovery.
+The more people fall into that category, the more it will weigh down America’s economic recovery.
 That’s why dealing with the unemployment crisis is so essential to the improvement of the overall economy.

 Comments